-Caution: If you configure an incorrect IP address for the management interface, you can make SMC IS inaccessible.
+Caution: If you configure an incorrect IP address for the management interface, you can make the Management Center inaccessible.

 The management interface is always configured as an individual network interface and cannot be part of a bonded interface.

 To change an interface, click its Modify button.
 You can change the following fields: